unepwcmc/MacarthurWatersheds/README.md

 5. Done!
 Your data has been imported and the JSON files have been downloaded.

-## Exporting/Backing up Carto
+## Exporting / Backing up Carto

 There is a script to download everything related to the Macarthur watershed datasets from Cartodb in the `db` folder called `download.rb`.
-This contains an array of the table names to download, and just iterates through this downloading each via the API in csv format.
+This contains an array of the table names to download along with the prefix, and just iterates through this downloading each via the API in csv format.
 The csvs will be exported to `data/exports`.

 To run...